farhadzamanivfx-ui/seedance-frame-doctor/README.md

 ## The Problem

 Seedance 2.0 outputs often have held/duplicate frames baked in — commonly every 3rd or 4th frame — causing visible stutter and jump when scrubbing, especially in fast-action shots.
-This is a known, community-reported issue:

 ---